DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-enabling-pupil-learning/autumn-week-2-ect-research-and-practice-summary.md

 - transition points.
 Moving from one activity to another, especially when physical movement is needed, such as younger pupils moving from working at tables to sitting on the carpet
 - using equipment.
 Excess time taken in distributing and gathering equipment is time that could be better spent learning, so establishing efficient routines is important here
 - entering and exiting lessons.
-Simple routines to support entry and exit include the use of seating plans and ‘board activities’ for pupils to begin as soon as they enter the classroom
+Simple routines to support entry and exit include the use of seating plans and 'board activities' for pupils to begin as soon as they enter the classroom
 - collaborative and paired work.
 Pupils benefit from clear routines to support them to work effectively and efficiently together.
 Working with others is most impactful when pupils are clear about how to do this well.
 For example, having defined roles for each member of a group, clarifying strategies for contributing and listening to ideas within the group, and establishing processes for feeding back outcomes to the class at the end of the task
 - safety.
 Different subjects pose different risks, but establishing routines, such as how pupils wear goggles in science, can help maintain safety for everybody